-Bidders List: A mailing list maintained by the Purchasing Department setting out the names and addresses of suppliers of various goods and services from whom bids, proposals, and quotations can be solicited (also called the vendor mailing list).
+Bidders List: A list maintained by the Purchasing Department setting out the names and addresses of suppliers of various goods and services from whom bids, proposals, and quotations can be solicited (stored within e-bid system).

 Bill: A list of charges or costs presented by a vendor to a purchaser, usually enumerating the items furnished, their unit and total costs, and a statement of the terms of sale: an invoice.